 Wintertime in Amsterdam could be dark and gloomy but the Amsterdam Light Festival brightens up the long nights of winter in the Dutch capital.
-This year is the festival’s twelfth edition, and asks visitors to consider the impact of technology and AI on our society.
+This year is the festival’s thirteenth edition, and celebrates rituals that bring people together as special occasions and in everyday life.
+Discover all you need to know about the Amsterdam Light Festival in 2024/2025 and book your tickets!

 Amsterdam Light Festival history